Friday, August 31st, 2018

 Part 1: Overflow

 Dean Bixler used to go golfing near the top of Brickhouse Gully, a neglected drainage canal, at a course called Pine Crest.
 It was near his house in west Houston, and not a bad place to play until it closed down a couple of years back.
 In the months after Hurricane Harvey, savoring his $30,000 floodproofing investment, including metal doors with gaskets that had kept water out of his house, Bixler heard from a neighbor that the golf course was being developed.
 The neighbor was concerned that the new subdivision would replace low-lying grass with roofs and roads and that the runoff would flood their neighborhood in a heavy rain.
 In Brooklyn or Boston, residents worry new neighbors will take their sunlight or their parking spaces.
-In Houston, the concern is […]
+In Houston, the concern […]

 No Comments